Juanita Helms: Borough mayor of Fairbanks

 In July 1985, Helms announced her intention to run for the position of borough mayor.
 Her opponent was the incumbent mayor, Bill Allen.
 She tied with Allen in five of the electoral precincts, and won outright in the remaining 32.
 With her election, she became the first woman to serve as borough mayor in Fairbanks.
-After $670,866 of school bond money was lost in an investment, her administration was investigatedand found to have violated the borough's finance laws.
+After $670,866 of school bond money was lost in an investment, her administration was investigated and found to have violated the borough's finance laws.
 Helms's chief financial officer attempted to resign over the incident in June, 1986, but Helms refused to accept her resignation until late July.
 She was criticized by some local residents for how she handled the incident, saying that she should have withdrawn the investment earlier.

 She was re-elected in 1988, winning against Donna Gilbert.
 During her campaign, her opposition pointed to her handling of the 1986 financial issues, while her supporters focused on cost-cutting measures and other savings her administration had made.

 Helms led a delegation to Yakutsk in 1989 as part of a series of attempts to establish friendly ties between the two cities.
 During the trip, she and the other delegates came across a local protest concerning people being denied entrance into the Red Square.
 One of her companions, Melissa Chapin, thought that Helms would attempt to join and face arrest, saying "I was afraid [...]
 I was going to have to call back to Fairbanks and tell them the mayor was in jail."
 Yakutsk and Fairbanks became sister cities, a move for which Helms was later credited by Mark Begich in front of the United States Senate.

 By 1989, Fairbanks had elected a politically conservative city council at odds with Helms, including Donna Gilbert.
 The assembly limited her veto power and gave themselves more power over the city's finances, while Helms limited her contact with them to written memos and prohibited departmental administrators from attending assembly meetings, accusing the assembly of being unreasonably hostile towards them.
 In January, 1990, Helms sued the assembly, accusing them of interfering with her office.
 Gilbert responded, claiming that Helms had taken away the assembly's power and misused her power of veto.

 In response to the way the 1990 United States census had been handled in Alaska, Helms and Gilbert appeared in a television commercial together stating that, despite their history, they were willing to come together to encourage Alaskans to be proactive about filling in their census forms.

 Helms did not stand for re-election in the 1991 race.

 Post-mayoral career

+In 2015, the Fairbanks North Star Borough Administrative Center (pictured) was named in honor of Juanita Helms.

 In 1992, Helms ran as a Democrat for the Alaska State Senate, but lost to Republican Bert Sharp.
 She ran for city mayor of Fairbanks in 1998.

 As of 1996, she was the chairwoman for the Interior Democrats, and later, in 2001, Helms was the Vice-chair of the Alaska Democratic Party.